microchip-pic-avr-examples/pic16f17146-force-sensing-resistor-interface-mplab-mcc/README.md

 ![data-visualizer-2](images/data-visualizer-2.png)

-7. Select source of the plot as COM7 port.
+7. Select source of the plot as selected CNANO port (in our case its COM16).
 8. Add plot for ADCC count and Force Applied.

 ![data-visualizer-3](images/data-visualizer-3.png)